tomtyiu/SentinelShieldAI/README.md

 # Citation

-Please cite Swarms in your paper or your project if you found it beneficial in any way!
+Please cite SentinelShieldAI in your paper or your project if you found it beneficial in any way!
 Appreciate you.

 ````
 @misc{SentinelShieldAI,